Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.1">6.2.1. elements</a>

 * **Description**: Names of elements found in the structure.
-* **Requirements/Conventions**: String of chemical symbols of elements as strings as a multi-valued property.
+* **Requirements/Conventions**: Chemical symbols of elements as strings as a multi-valued property.
 * **Examples**:
   * `["Si"]`
   * `["Si","Al","O"]`